Revealed: The cost of water-related injuries

 ACC also runs a number of water safety campaigns designed to prevent injuries around New Zealand's beaches, rivers, lakes, and pools.

-There were 795 claims over a four-year period, second only to 1295 in Waikato.
+There were 795 claims over the four year period, meanwhile, there were 1295 in Waikato.

+There were also 3817 beach-related new claims in the Bay of Plenty over the same timeframe.

+Surf Life Saving New Zealand's three most common types of activity at the time of injury over the past decade were swimming/wading, surfing and others.

 A range of different injury types was included in the total, such as jumping, boating, drowning, or water sports.